-This is one of those occasions, particularly in light of the surreal events of last week.
+This week is another of those occasions, particularly in light of the surreal events of last week.
 We’re referring, of course, to the Obama administration’s assault on religious rights and then its announcement that it is confiscating $26 billion from American banks as punishment for sloppy legal work.

 Help us out: Is this America?
 It seems so surreal.